Felicia Cristiani Bass, Founder & Executive Director

 Yvonne V. Cochran, M.S., MFCC

-Yvonne is a mental health counseling professional who received a Master of Science in Marriage, Family, Child Counseling from University La Verne, and a Bachelor of Science on Psychology at The Masters College.
-Yvonne has experience providing community based mental health counseling services, with expertise in group settings, Individual, and family therapy.
+Yvonne is a professional who received a Master of Science in Marriage, Family, Child Counseling from University La Verne, and a Bachelor of Science on Psychology at The Masters College.
+Yvonne has experience providing community-based services, with expertise in group settings, Individual, and with families.
 Work experience includes collaborative services between a variety of agencies such as local schools, teachers, administrators, cases workers, case managers with dependency clients and their families, LEO, DCF, GAL, and DJJ probation officers, in an effort to help my client’s to successfully meet their treatment plan goals.
 Yvonne is Certified Clinical Trauma Professional, Trauma Informed Care Training, Adoption Certification, Telehealth Certified Counselor, and DJJ Certification.
-Yvonne is an an avid nature and animal lover and approved to provide counseling through NCHAI.
+Yvonne is an avid nature and animal lover and comes to NCHAI through Dr. Christian of Waychangers Services.

 Lisa R. Vance, B.A.